avigewirtz/avigewirtz.github.io-/git/acquiring-a-git-repository.md

 #### Our first commit

-An important thing to undersatand about git is that it isn't some sort of autosave tool that constantly monitors our work and preiodically saves snapshots.
-You must explicitly tell Git each time you want it to save a snapshot.
+An important thing to understand about git is that it isn't some sort of autosave tool that monitors your work and periodically saves a snapshot of it.
+Whenever you want Git to save a snapshot of your project, you must explicitly tell it do to so.
 This is known as committing.
-What's more, committing is a two-step process. you add the changes to a staging area called the _index_ or _staging area_, then commit those changes to the repository.
-The extra step allows you to easily apply just some of the changes in your current working files (including a subset of changes to a single file), rather than being forced to apply them all at once, or undoing some of those changes yourself before committing and then redoing them by hand.
-This encourages splitting changes up into better organized, more coherent and reusable sets.
+What's more, committing is a two-step process.
+You add the changes to an intermediate area known as the index or staging area and then commit those changes to the repository.
+The extra step allows you to easily apply just some of the changes in your working tree (including a subset of changes to a single file), rather than being forced to apply them all at once.

 <figure><img src="../.gitbook/assets/Group 124.png" alt="" width="375"><figcaption></figcaption></figure>

-To stage the files in the working tree, we invoke `git add` followed by the names of the files or directories we want to stage.
+To stage the files in the working tree, we invoke `git add` followed by the names of the files and directories we want to stage.
 If you stage a directory, then all it's contents will be included.
 Assuming our working directory is \~/git\_playground, we can stage all files in our project by invoking:&#x20;

 ```bash
 git add .
 ```

-And now hello.txt, hi.txt, and bye/bye.txt will be listed in the staging area (Figure 1-1).&#x20;
+And now hello.txt, hi.txt, and bye/bye.txt will be added to the staging area (Figure 1-1).&#x20;.
+You can print the list of files in the staging area with the git ls command.

 <figure><img src="../.gitbook/assets/Group 129 (1).png" alt="" width="375"><figcaption></figcaption></figure>